realrubberduckdev/dp-blog/src/content/extend-yaml-array.md

               tags: tag1
 ```

 In our template, we have 3 stages.
-We pass in dependencies into the template so that the docker push can check a previous step, say a test stage, has completed before it can trigger.
+We pass in dependencies into the template so that the docker push can check a previous step, say a test stage, has been completed before it can trigger.
-Complexity arises regarding dependency of DockerPush as it needs to depend on an array of stages that has been passed in as well as a known DockerImageScan stage which is within the template.
-How do we merge or add this value into the provided array in azure pipelines yaml!
+Complexity arises regarding the dependency of DockerPush as it needs to depend on an array of stages that have been passed in as well as a known DockerImageScan stage which is within the template.
+How do we merge or add this value into the provided array in Azure pipelines yaml?

 # The solution
-The solution that worked is based on a [great idea provided on stackoverflow](https://stackoverflow.com/a/66894872/1228479).
+The solution that worked is based on a [great idea provided on Stackoverflow](https://stackoverflow.com/a/66894872/1228479).

 ```
 - stage: DockerPush